Why More Companies Chose Configurable Over Customizable Solutions

-So fast forward 11 years and it’s maybe not so surprising that a SaaS company like Salesforce, which offers configurable cloud solutions — as opposed to customizable solutions — are enjoying 25% year over year growth.
+So fast forward to today and it’s not so surprising that a SaaS company like Salesforce, which offers configurable cloud solutions—as opposed to customizable ones—is enjoying 25% year over year growth.

 - Customized solutions often fit a single business need for a moment in time, thus eliminating the agility to move or scale to address a future strategic need.

 - Customizations require long-implementation times with subsequent delays spent on modifications.

 - The component costs often outweigh the original licensing costs.

 - When upgrading the customizations will need to be completely re-implemented as no migration path from one version to the next exists.

 - Ultimately the business simply does not upgrade because of the associated costs – causing technology lag.

 In fact, the more complex the customization is, the higher the operational cost will be.
 Software customization is also one of the most widely-cited causes of failed software operation.
 System failure prevents value gain from the solution, thus becomes a cost rather than an asset.

 Time is money, so cost-per-call metrics will often rise, rather than fall, as a result of customization.
 The pursuit of the perfect solution can, in fact, destroy value rather than create it.